Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 - <img src="images/Top10_States_With_The_Most_Declined_Uninsured_Rate_Change_(2010-2016)_image.jpg" width="250">

-- **The top 10 states with the most declined uninsured rate change from 2010 to 2016 are as follows:**
+- **The top 10 states with the most declined uninsured rate change from 2010 to 2016:**
 - In this analysis, Massachusetts tops the list of the top 10 States with the most declined uninsured rate change (2010-2016) with -0.016%, followed closely by Maine with -0.017%, North Dakota with -0.020%, South Dakota with -0.022%, Connecticut with -0.031%, Nebraska with -0.033%, Missouri with -0.034%, Wyoming with -0.034%, Wisconsin with -0.037%, and lastly, Delaware, District of Columbia and Pennsylvania with -0.038% respectively.
    - __Insights:__
      - __Medicaid Expansion:__ Several of the top-performing states, such as Massachusetts, Connecticut, and Delaware, have implemented Medicaid expansion under the Affordable Care Act (ACA).
 This expansion provided coverage to more low-income individuals and families, contributing to the decline in uninsured rates.